johndockery/napkin/README.md

 # napkin

-A sick, fast terminal with first-class workspaces, structured scrollback, and agent-awareness.
+A fast terminal with first-class workspaces, structured scrollback, and agent-awareness.
 Rust core + Tauri shell + xterm.js renderer.

 Built because tmux has UX debt, Warp has a login wall, and neither